 3. HitmanPro / HitmanPro.Alert

 As a second opinion anti-malware app, HitmanPro is one of the most well known.
 If you don’t need real-time protection, HitmanPro is an anti-malware scanner you can turn to for that last thorough PC security check.
 If you want always-on 24/7 real-time protection, then take a look at HitmanPro.Alert .

 Zemana AntiMalware has come a long way since it was first released.
 Like Malwarebytes, Zemana AntiMalware comes with real-time protection and can be run side by side with your regular main security app.
 It has a simple user interface, and scanning is pretty quick.
 When researching apps for this page, it was one of the first to block malware test files.

 These are the most popular second opinion `anti-malware’ apps for Windows.
 To see how many of them perform, check out The PC Security Channel on YouTube.

-Personally, for most Windows computers, I’m happy to use Malwarebytes Premium as my second opinion anti-malware app, alongside Windows 10’s Windows Security (previously called Windows Defender).
-I occasionally do a scan with HitmanPro, too.
+For many Windows users, it’s worth using Malwarebytes Premium as a second opinion anti-malware app, alongside Windows 10’s Windows Security.
+You could occasionally do a scan with HitmanPro, too.

 Malwarebytes has a setting under Security – Windows Security Center – Always register Malwarebytes in the Windows Security Center.
-I like to toggle this setting off.
-This ensures that Malwarebytes doesn’t visually replace Windows in the Windows Security Center.
-I like to see that Windows Security is the main security, while knowing that Malwarebytes is working in the background.
-A few years ago, there was a conflict with this option: link
+Some people like to toggle this setting off.
+This ensures that Malwarebytes doesn’t visually replace Windows Security in the Windows Security Center.
+It’s reassuring to see that Windows Security is the main security while knowing that Malwarebytes is working in the background.
+(A few years ago, there was a conflict with Malwarebytes and Defender not working together.)